$(\infty,1)$-Categorical Comprehension Schemes: Externalization of internal -categories

-In particular, if $\mathcal{C}$ is a presentable $\infty$-category, a cartesian fibration over $\mathcal{C}$ is the externalization of a complete Segal object if and only if it preserves limits by the Adjoint Functor Theorem.
-For right fibrations this is exactly the basic fact that limit preserving presheaves are representable (\cite[Proposition 5.5.2.2]{luriehtt}).
+\begin{remark} In particular, whenever $\mathcal{C}$ is a presentable $\infty$-category, Proposition~\ref{proprightadj} states that a $\mathcal{C}$-indexed $\infty$-category is the externalization of a complete Segal object if and only if it preserves limits by the Adjoint Functor Theorem \cite{nrsadjoint}.
+In the special case of presheaves over $\mathcal{C}$ this is exactly the basic fact that limit preserving presheaves are representable \cite[Proposition 5.5.2.2]{luriehtt}. \end{remark}